cj0424/Project360-Continuity-Agent/README.md

 ## The problem

-This was built for long-running, multi-team projects — tested against a simulated SAP transformation using entirely fictional project data.
+This was built for long-running, multi-team projects — tested against a simulated Global SAP S/4 HANA transformation using entirely fictional project data.

 Keeping decisions, commitments, and project records aligned is necessary, but much of the work is repetitive manual checking.
 Project managers and teams spend time cross-checking emails, meeting notes, documents, and jira tickets.
 An agent can handle that task in minutes, allowing people to focus on other important work and project delivery.